Bill Crisp Senior Center

 Disaster Preparedness Workshop

 Join us for a FREE class to learn how to prepare for a disaster.
 Participants will learn how to create an emergency preparedness kit and stay safe during a disaster.
 Hosted by Mid-Carolina Regional Council and Bill Crisp Senior Center.
 Light refreshments and vendors.
-Pre-registration required.
+Pre-registration is required.

 55+; Fri., June 5; 10 am-2 pm; Free